MaximevdHeijden/PNM-RFB-electrode/README.md

 •	**output:** for saving the output data from the scripts.

 **NOTE:** Before starting, carefully check wether you have all the information to run the scripts (input data, networks, fitting parameters required etc.).

+## Future research directions
+Although effective, the PNM can be further improved to better capture the electrode performance, which is discussed in the following [BLOG](https://maximevdheijden.github.io/2023/11/23/PNMprospects/).\

 ## Contribution
 PNM-RFB-electrode is developed using a wide range of open-source tools, including OpenPNM.
 The code has initially been developed as part of a PhD research project and two master projects, but further contributions are very welcome.